 5. LG WX Wallpaper OLED TV

 The full package in LG’s OLED line, the W9 is equal parts amazing picture, sound and design.
 The display is literally as thin as a hardback book cover.
 There’s no panel connected to the back — simply a flat piece of glass.
 LG is able to accomplish this by moving the WX’s brains down into the included Dolby Atmos soundbar, which means that you’re also getting significantly better audio.
 And when it comes to image quality, you’re getting the same thing performance as you’d get from the LG CX and BX models.
 What we don’t love as much, however, is the price.
 But for those who deeply care about interior aesthetics and plan to wall-mount their TV, this is the best-looking solution.

 If you’re looking for one of the greatest TVs known to man, then act fast.
-There are only two of these $30,000 OLED TVs left for sale right now.
+There are only a handful of these $30,000 OLED TVs left for sale right now.